divakant01/Apache-Spark/spark-sbt-setup/README.md

-Simple Test Project to configure Spark with Scala using SBT Assumption SBT is installed and configured
+Simple Test Project to configure Spark with Scala using SBT, Assumption SBT is installed and configured

 Spark with SBT in Scala IDE